Skip to content

 ./build/flux -h

-Create flux group, needed to bypass scheduling policies change limitations
+Needed to bypass scheduling policies change limitations.

 sudo groupadd -r flux

-Add current user to flux group
+Add user to flux group

 sudo usermod -aG flux "$USER"